ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 -R RESTORE, --restore RESTORE
 -----------------------------

 Restore a persistence backup.
 RESTORE must be the name of the directory and must not contain '/' or '.'.
-Usually t his directory can be found in '/var/lib/aminer'.
+Usually this directory can be found in '/var/lib/aminer'.

 ----------------
 -f, --from-begin
 ----------------

-Removes repositioning data before starting the aminer.
+Removes repositioning data before starting the aminer so that all input files will be analyzed starting from the first line in the file rather than the last previously analyzed line.

 ------------------
 -o, --offline-mode
 ------------------

 Stop the aminer after all logs have been processed.

+.. note:: This parameter is useful for forensic analysis.

 ---------------------------------------------
 --config-properties KEY=VALUE [KEY=VALUE ...]